-Windsor Fellowship is working in partnership with the Deloitte Multicultural Network to offer our undergraduate and recent graduate students the opportunity to find out more about Deloitte.
-It is an opportunity for those interested in the professional services and want to start planning for the graduate recruitment cycle, networking for a future application.
+Windsor Fellowship worked with the Deloitte Multicultural Network to offer our undergraduate and recent graduate students the opportunity to find out more about Deloitte.
+The initiative was an opportunity for those interested in the professional services and who wanted to start planning for the graduate recruitment cycle and network with relevant professionals.